United We Stand: What More Can I Give: Issues

 The event was plagued with problems, such as guests that did not show up (including Mick Jagger, Kiss, Ricky Martin, Aaron Carter and MC Hammer), faulty sound equipment, and concessionaires running out of food and beverages.

 Television broadcast

-Several days after the event, ABC aired a condensed, two-hour version of the concert as a special.
+Several days after the event, ABC aired a condensed, two-hour version of the concert as a television special.
 Due to an exclusivity agreement with CBS for an upcoming special drawn from the 30th anniversary concerts, Jackson's solo performance of "Man in the Mirror" was removed from the ABC broadcast at the request of his management.
 The finale which incorporated Jackson was still allowed to air.

 Host and special appearances

 John Stamos hosted the event, and appearances were also made by celebrities including Kevin Spacey along with political figures such as the mayor of Washington, D.C.